-There are several types of Medical Assistance (MA) with different eligibility criteria, mostly dependent on the individual or family’s income and resources and residency in Arizona.
+There are several types of Medical Assistance (MA) with different eligibility criteria, mostly dependent on the individual or family’s income, resources, and residency in Arizona.

 The Family Assistance Administration (FAA) determines eligibility for Arizona Health Care Cost Containment System (AHCCCS, pronounced access) Health Insurance.
-A determination is made within 45 days; 20 days if pregnant.
+A determination is made within 45 days; 20 days, if pregnant; or 7 days, if hospitalized.
 If applicants are not eligible for these programs FAA refers the application to AHCCCS to determine eligibility for other medical programs provided by AHCCCS.

 Individuals can pre-screen their eligibility for medical assistance and many other health and human service programs on-line at: www.arizonaselfhelp.org.

 Under state and federal laws, individuals who qualify for medical assistance – except for Federal Emergency Medical Services – must be either U.S. citizens or qualified immigrants.

 To be eligible for AHCCCS Health Insurance, an applicant’s income must be less than or equal to the appropriate income limit for the category of coverage that they are potentially eligible for.
 Income limits and calculations differ for the various categories of coverage.
 Information about income limits may be found on the AHCCCS web site at www.azahcccs.gov and in Arizona's Eligibility Policy Manual (EPM) at the web link displayed at the bottom of this page.

 Newborn babies born to AHCCCS Health Insurance eligible mothers may receive medical coverage for one year, as long as the baby continues to live in Arizona.

 Can I have other health insurance and still be eligible for AHCCCS Health Insurance?